GSA-TTS/tts.gsa.gov/pages/jointts/positions/login-security-directory-2024.md

 # need closes date
 closes: 'June 13, 2023 at 11:59 pm EDT'

+# can this be calculated from closes date?  or the other way around?
 weeks_open: 52

 location: 'Anywhere in the U.S. (remote)'

 salary: